marchelbling/marc.helbling.fr/content/post/2014-09-22-practical-git-introduction.md

 pick 7a48ea2 add new modern data
 ```

-into (note that changing anything else that the verb at the beginning of a line will have no effect)
+into (note that changing anything other than the verb at the beginning of a line will have no effect)

 ```shell
 fixup 7a48ea2 add new modern data